 A SaaS business could upsell reporting as a benefit of upgrading, or offer advanced reporting as an add-on.
 This is a promising revenue stream for SaaS businesses prepared to leverage detailed data and insights for their customers.

 Good upselling results in a ‘revenue on top of revenue’ phenomenon.
-Your business is already earning revenue on these accounts, but with upgrades, it earns more.
-When employed tactically, an upselling strategy is an excellent new revenue stream for subscription businesses.
+Your business is already earning recurring revenue on these accounts, but with upgrades, it earns more.
+When employed tactically, an upselling strategy is an excellent new way for businesses to earn more from their subscription pricing.

 There are many ways to approach upselling, from free trials of premium tiers to messaging that explains how an upgrade would improve a customer’s subscription.